 It was a bad decennium for pirates and privateers, because in 1407 the Chinese admiral Zheng He destroyed in the Straits of Malacca the marine pirate kingdom of the notorious pirate Chen Zuyi.
 Chen Zuyi and tow other leaders were captured, brought back to China, and executed (Lehr 2019).

 Pier Gerlofs Donia - A final pirate who must be mentioned is Greate Pier.
 His actual name was Pier Gerlofs Donia, and his nickname was Kruis der Hollanders 'Cross of the Dutchmen'.
 He originated from the village of Kimswerd in the province of Friesland.
 Legend has it that he was really tall and big and had a blunt speech and attitude (plomp van spraeck en wesen).
 His alleged sword of more than two meters is kept in the Fries Museum.
 After new research published in 2022, the sword might very well be his true sword.
-He received his nickname for terrorizing the Zuyderzee or Southern Sea in the period 1515-1520.
+He received his nickname for terrorizing the Zuiderzee 'southern sea' in the period 1515-1520.
 Greate Pier, also known as Grutte Pier, is also known from his Biblical-inspired acid test to identify possible spies of his nemesis, the Count of Holland.
 This test is known as the shibboleth: "bûter brea en griene tsiis, wa't dat net size kin, is gjin oprjochte Fries" (butter, bread, and green cheese; whoever cannot say that is not an upright Frisian).
-Today, the Frisians mostly refer to him euphemistically as a freedom fighter.
-This year (2020) marks the five-hundredth anniversary of his death, and he is being commemorated with a movie as a hero.
-Nevertheless, Grutte Pier has recently been indicted by the International Criminal Tribunal for Frisia (ICTF).
-Find here the press statement concerning his indictment and the ICTF and more background in our posts How great was Great Pier? and How great was Great Pier (the sequel).

 The story of Greate Pier is often portrayed romantically.
 He was a farmer whose farmstead was ransacked and family murdered by a raiding army hired by the Dutch.
 In response, he takes action and builds his own naval fleet to fight the Hollanders.
 However, in reality, Pier was a wealthy landowner who descended through his mother's family from a hovedling or haadling, which was a noble class in the province of Friesland during the Late Middle Ages.
 His father-in-law was named Sybren Bonga, who was also a hovedling (De Langen & Mol, 2022).

-Interestingly, in the area of the village of Tannenhause, just north of the town Aurich in Ostfriesland, the saga 'Butter, Brot und Käse' (butter, bread, and cheese) exists.
+Interestingly, in the area of the village of Tannenhause, just north of the town Aurich in the region of Ostfriesland, the saga 'Butter, Brot und Käse' (butter, bread, and cheese) exists.
 It is the saga about a giant who was buried there, together with a lump of butter, a bread, and a piece of cheese for his journey to the world of spirits.
 Over time, the three gifts turned into stone.
 These can still be seen today.

 The Great Pier's sword seems long, but, of course, cannot match the Japanese Haja-no-Ontachi, meaning 'great evil-crushing sword'.
 It was forged in the Edo period in the year 1859, with a length of 4.65 meters and weighing 75 kilograms.
 So, it is more than twice as long as the one of Great Pier.

 Radio Veronica - Before we round up, another kind of piracy happened in the same waters.
 In 1959, the German lightship Borkum Riff III was sold to the Dutch pioneer Radio Veronica, to be converted into an offshore radio station at the docks of the harbor of Bremen.
-As the name makes clear, this lightship used to mark the reef near the Wadden Sea island Borkum, in the Ostfriesland region.
+As the name makes clear, this lightship used to mark the reef near the Wadden Sea island of Borkum, in the region of Ostfriesland.
 Pirate station Veronica broadcasted from the North Sea from 1960 until 1974.
 Soon after Veronica began broadcasting, other radio-pirate ships started broadcasting too from the North Sea.
 This competition even led to a bomb attack by the Veronica crew on another pirate ship in 1971.
 We are not joking: DJs at war.
 Three years later, the Dutch government introduced an anti-piracy law to end all this anarchy and violence at sea once and for all.
 Why hadn't the Romans thought about legislation too?

 Note 1 - Above, we have suggested that the tribe's name of the Frisians can be explained as 'the free' or 'the unbound'.
 However, it is fairer to assume that the Romans gave the Frisians their tribe's name in the first century.
 The name Frisii or Fresones derives from the Vulgar Latin verb fresare, meaning 'to cut/to dig', and referred to how Frisians cut a myriad of ditches into the soil.
 This was a way to drain and cultivate the wet, tidal landscape.
-For a more elaborate explanation, see our post A severe case of inattentional blindness: the Frisian tribe's name.
+For a more elaborate explanation, see our blog post A severe case of inattentional blindness: the Frisian tribe's name.

-Note 2 - In this post, we used the word cursari or cursarius, which is Latin for raider(s).
+Note 2 - In this blog post, we used the word cursari or cursarius, which is Latin for raider(s).
 Pirates of the Barbary 'Berber' Coast, i.e. the North African coast, were often called corsairs.
 Corsairs, just like privateers, were 'authorized' pirates.
 Privateer, by the way, is a contraction of private and volunteer.
 The distinction between authorized piracy and piracy proper was never clear-cut.
 The word 'pirate' is derived from the Greek word peiratēs, meaning something like ‘to attack’.
 Another synonym for pirates is freebooter, which stems from the Dutch word vrijbuiter, meaning something like vagabond.
 Lastly, buccaneer, again a synonym for pirate, originates from the French word boucanier.
 A boucan was a wooden frame to dry meat, so those who have a boucan mainly used it for pirates in the Caribbean.

 Suggested music